Gnakman/Python_Numerics/README.md

 Mostly elementary CFD codes in Python and some numerical linear algebra

-Slowly learning how to code numerics and to talk as if I know what I am talking about.
+Slowly learning how to code numerics and to talk as if I know what I am doing.
+So that one day I may be able to contribute.

 Referenced books & courses: